-Whether you don’t trust your kids with scissors and glue yet or they just love to color more than anything, these flower coloring pages will put a smile on their faces.
-Check your crafting supplies for googly eyes that your kids can glue onto the flowers, once they’re done coloring.
-For parents of children who color super fast, here is another tip to buy yourself some time: Give your kiddos a few of the google eyes and ask them to find objects in the house that would look funny with eyes on them.
+Whether you don’t trust your kids with scissors and glue yet, or they love to color more than anything, these flower coloring pages will put a smile on their faces.
+Check your crafting supplies for googly eyes that your kids can glue onto the flowers once they’re done coloring.
+For parents of children who color super fast, here is another tip to buy yourself some time: Give your kiddos a few google eyes and ask them to find objects in the house that would look funny with eyes on them.
 Show them on a doorknob or water bottle what you mean and then let them roam free.
 That’ll keep ‘em busy for an afternoon!

 5. Handprint Flower Bookmark

 This handprint flower bookmark is a great craft for your younger kids (ages 4-10 years old) who love their books.
 Frankly, this craft is also ideal for parents who don’t know where to put yet another piece of art their kids created.
 Once your child has crafted this simple but super personal and sweet bookmark, it just disappears between the pages of their favorite book.

 Pick the flower craft(s) that you know will make your child happy and let them do some independent crafting.
 Who knows how creative they will get without an adult supervising their every step.
 Allow yourself to enjoy some alone time while your children are having a blast working on their flower crafts!